maevadh/maevadh-readme/README.md

 # 💫 About Me:
 🌱 I'm currently learning Javscript and working on my skills.<br>
-🤖 I'm in love with artificial intelligence.<br>
+🤖 I'm in love with artificial intelligence and aviation.<br>
 🌍 I'm French, I also speak Spanish (C1), English (B2) and Italian (A2).<br>
 📍 Presently I live in Colombia.<br>